 Goals of the Interview

-- Assess the program’s relative strengths and weaknesses so that you will be able to structure a justifiable rank order list.
-Be careful not to let your attention to the third goal obscure the need to attend to the first two.
-The residency candidate who prepares, in advance, to address all three goals will increase the chance of having a successful match.
-The goals of the programs during the interview process are similar to those of the residency candidate.
+The goals of the interviewers during the interview process are similar to those of the residency candidate.
 They seek to confirm and expand upon the information that you provided in your application.
 They are also trying to determine how compatible you would be with the residents and faculty in the program.
 Just as you are trying to put your best foot forward, the representatives of the residency program want to show their program in the best possible light.
 However, it is ultimately not in the best interest of the program to paint a misleading picture.
 Like you, your interviewers are attempting to shape their rank order list of their candidates for the Match.

-In short, the residency interview is a delicate and complicated interaction, which adds substance to the selection process for both the candidates and programs.
+In short, the residency interview is a delicate and complicated interaction that adds substance to the selection process for the candidates and programs.

 Strolling Through the Match